Electric Castle: EC_Special - 2021

 More than 300 music and new media acts.
-The most awaited artists were Asaf Avidan, Aurora, Sigma, Noisia, Mind Against, HVOB and Ben Böhmer.
+The most awaited artists were Asaf Avidan, Aurora, Sigma, Slowthai, HVOB and Ben Böhmer.

 EC 8 - 2022

 The next edition of Electric Castle (EC8) took place between 13-17 July, 2022 and brought more than 272,000 participants during the whole festival period.
 Over 5 days, participants who chose to camp right next to the festival, became the residents of an awesome mini-society called EC Village.
 The sold out campsite welcomed 15,000 people and the dedicated stage from this area was one of the 10 music stages at the festival.

-Hundreds of artists performed on the other stages, among which the most anticipated were: Twenty One Pilots, Gorillaz, Disclosure, Moderat, Caribou, Editors, Mogwai, Yves Tumor, WhoMadeWho, DJ Seinfeld, Apashe, Lola Marsh or Balming Tiger.
+Hundreds of artists performed on the other stages, among which the most anticipated were: Twenty One Pilots, Gorillaz, Disclosure, Moderat, Caribou, Editors, Mogwai, Yves Tumor, WhoMadeWho, Apashe, Lola Marsh or Balming Tiger.

 EC 9 - 2023

-The ninth edition of the festival is scheduled on 19-23 July, 2023.
-The first wave of artists will be headlined by The Chemical Brothers, Iggy Pop, George Ezra, Pendulum (LIVE) and Peggy Gou.
-More artists will be announced.
+The ninth edition of Electric Castle (EC9) unfolded between July 19-23, 2023, showcasing a fantastical musical diversity in the festival circuit with over 350 artists performing and around 232.000 attendees.

+Headlined by the likes of George Ezra, marking his Romanian debut, and punk legend Iggy Pop, the festival saw exhilarating performances that catered to varied musical tastes.
+Noteworthy comebacks included the ethereal Icelandic band, Sigur Ros, rock ensemble, Nothing But Thieves, and drum and bass titans, Pendulum, who graced Bonțida with a live act after a decade-long hiatus.

+Major acts that completed the EC9 lineup were: Macklemore, Jamie xx, Tash Sultana, Morcheeba, Frank Carter and the Rattlesnakes, Orbital (band) and Noga Erez.

+The festival also hosted a special night in honor of Hospital Records' 25th anniversary, with performances from Netsky, Metrik, Flava D and London Elektricity traversing the drum and bass spectrum.

+EC 10 - 2024

+The tenth edition of Electric Castle took place between July 17-21, 2024, attracting an attendance of 274,000 people.